 Without realizing it, you already know some pretty famous INTJs.
-Hillary Clinton, Ruth Bader Ginsburg, Lewis Carroll, and Al Gore all belong to the INTJ club.
-As such, you also know that INTJ types forge their lives with confidence, a sense of justice, creativity, and independence.
+Hillary Clinton, Ruth Bader Ginsburg, Lewis Carroll, Elon Musk, Nikola Tesla, and Al Gore all belong to the INTJ club.
+As such, you also know that INTJ types forge their lives with confidence, creativity, and independence.

 Those are the characteristics that represent the healthy INTJ, but what about the unhealthy INTJ?
 Can it be that these deep thinkers have a darker side?
 If so, just what is a toxic INTJ, and why do those personality traits come out?